 So, what are the different period blood colours?

-During that time of the month, your bod is hard at work shedding tissue and blood from the uterus through the vagina (aka your period).
-Now, the colour of the blood that you see on your pad/tampon totally depends on things like your hormones, health conditions and where you’re at in your flow.
-Menstrual blood can vary from bright red to dark brown, pink, orange, grey, or even black!
+During that time of the month, your body is hard at work shedding tissue and blood from the uterus through the vagina (aka your period).
+Now, the period blood colour that you see on your pad/tampon totally depends on things like your hormones, health conditions and where you’re at in your flow.
+Menstrual blood colour can vary from bright red to dark brown, pink, orange, grey, or even black!

 What exactly does each period blood colour indicate?

-- Bright red period: The most common colour, this means that the blood is fresh and your flow is steady.
+The most common period colour, this means that the blood is fresh and your flow is steady.
 It’s normal for your period to start bright red, and then darken towards the end of your period.

-- Orange period: While this shade can mean that period blood has mixed with cervical fluid, it can also be an indication of an infection like Bacterial Vaginosis, so keep an eye out for any signs that accompany this shade, such as itching or a bad odour.
+While this shade can mean that period blood has mixed with cervical fluid, it can also be an indication of an infection like Bacterial Vaginosis, so keep an eye out for any signs that accompany an orange period blood colour, such as itching or a bad odour.
 If you’re experiencing these symptoms, we’d recommend booking in a chat with your GP.

-- Grey period: Definitely calls for a GP visit, as grey blood is usually a sign of Bacterial Vaginosis.
+Definitely calls for a GP visit, as grey period blood is usually a sign of Bacterial Vaginosis.
 Watch out for itching, burning and bad smells.